-Shot in 1983 but not finished until 2020 and finally released in 2021 Grizzly II: Revenge was long the subject of rumors and speculation.
+Shot in 1983 but not finished until 2020 and finally released in 2021 Grizzly II: Revenge was long the subject of rumours and speculation.
 A sequel in name only to the late William Girdler’s 1976 hit it had an incredible cast of B movie regulars and others who would go on to become majors stars.

 A poacher kills a grizzly cub.
 Unfortunately for him he only wounds its mother who promptly kills him.
 But that isn’t enough, she’s now on a mission to kill any human she can find.
-And with a concert about to be held in the park there’s going to be a lot of humans to find.
+And with a concert about to be held in the park, there’s going to be a lot of humans to find.
 That includes Ron (George Clooney), Lance (Charlie Sheen) and Tina (Laura Dern) who are hiking through the park to attend the concert.

 By this point it was obvious why Grizzly II: revenge had sat unfinished for almost forty years, it’s awful.
 The plot, while the same as so many other killer animal films, could still have produced decent results.
-Unfortunately the script by Joan McCall (Heart Like a Wheel) and David Sheldon (Grizzly, The Evil) is full of terrible dialogue and worse plotting.
+Unfortunately, the script by Joan McCall (Heart Like a Wheel) and David Sheldon (Grizzly, The Evil) is full of terrible dialogue and worse plotting.
 Hearing Samantha trying to defend the bear even after its killed six or seven people is especially laughable.
-John Rhys-Davies accent and dialogue as the French Canadian woodsman also deserves special mention.
+John Rhys-Davies’s accent and dialogue as the French Canadian woodsman also deserves special mention.

 As the final preparations are made for the concert the rangers and Bouchard are tracking the bear.
 As are the other poachers, including the brother of the one who started it all.
-Of course they don’t stop the bear reaching the concert grounds.
+Of course, they don’t stop the bear from reaching the concert grounds.
 While most of the alleged musicians are bad enough they deserve to be eaten, Nick’s daughter Chrissy (Deborah Foreman) is there too.